IBM Felow, Director of Collaborative User Experience Group, IBM Research

-Some of her supporters believe Dr. Greif's work has brought a feminine perspective to the world of technology, integrating social concerns with technical ones.
-Computer-Supported Cooperative Work not only has changed the way we think about using technology in the workplace, it has brought a more user-friendly perspective to computing.
+Some of her supporters believe Irene’s work brought a feminine perspective to the world of technology, integrating social concerns with technical ones.
+CSCW has not only changed the way we think about using technology in the workplace; it brought a more user-friendly perspective to computing.

 Irene served on the faculties of the computer science department at the University of Washington and the electrical engineering and computer science departments at MIT.

 Irene is married, is the mother of two adult children and two stepchildren.